dongAxis/blog-1/src/posts/2017-03-24-v8-ignition-turbofan.md

 <!--
 {
-  "title": "V8: Compiling Javascript",
+  "title": "V8: Ignition Turbofan",
   "date": "2017-03-25T01:54:33+09:00",
   "category": "",
-  "tags": ["javascript", "source"],
+  "tags": ["v8", "javascript", "source"],
-  "draft": true
+  "draft": false
 }
 -->

+It seems there's a long history the way V8 runs Javascript, but happily the code base I see now only needs Ignition (interpreter/) and Turbofan (compiler/).

 # Summery